-Cruising is one of the fastest-growing holiday choices for New Zealanders, with departures from Auckland, Sydney, and ports worldwide.
-However, many standard travel insurance policies exclude or significantly limit cruise cover.
-Medical treatment on board a cruise ship can cost thousands, and evacuation from sea to the nearest hospital is extremely expensive.
+Cruising is one of the fastest-growing holiday categories for Australians, with Sydney and Brisbane serving as major departure ports for voyages across the Pacific, Southeast Asia, and beyond.
+However, many standard travel insurance policies either exclude cruise travel entirely or impose strict limitations on cover at sea.
+Medical treatment on board a cruise ship is expensive, and helicopter evacuation to a shore hospital can cost A$50,000 or more.
 Compare cruise-specific travel insurance options below.

 Cruise cover included on comprehensive plans